 CA-IDMS… one of the top mainframe software development and database systems from years gone by.
 ADS/O for the screens, IDMS calls for database operations.
 Good stuff, if you know how to use it.
-Compare to Model 204 (also known as M204), Software AG Natural and ADABAS, CA-Datacom (IDEAL and Datacom/DB), and MAPPER on the Unisys mainframes.More productive than straight COBOL, but not as powerful as the true 4GL environments like Focus and RAMIS.
+Compare to Model 204 (also known as M204), Software AG Natural and ADABAS, CA-Datacom (IDEAL and Datacom/DB), and MAPPER on the Unisys mainframes.More productive than straight COBOL, but not as powerful for some applications as the true 4GL environments like Focus and RAMIS.

 One thing that drives customers to modernize is the license cost.
 For example, the State of Iowa reports that they saved $296,413 in FY 2005 by negotiating a common license agreement with CA to support 3 agencies.
 That’s great, that these savings could be had — but it’s sobering to realize that if the savings were that large, the ongoing expense surely isn’t $1,000 per year.
 It’s still a 6-fingure number.
-And that doesn’t take into account the fact that all of the mainframe software vendors are raising the fees every year.
+And that doesn’t take into account the fact that all of the mainframe software vendors are raising their fees every year.

 Then there is the problem of impending retirement of the IDMS knowledgeable programmers. it’s like the Year 2000 (Y2K) problem – just not with the hard deadline.
 At some point in time, the systems can’t be maintained.